brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 (And while the rich structures are nice, we still include "flattened" information as well like `owl_duration` and `owl_num_requests` for easier/faster use in aggregates.)

-In previous environments where I've worked, getting this information probably would've been possible, but it would've been like pulling teeth, and often stressful too because you're usually only trying to figure out how to get it during an operational emergency.
+In previous work environments, getting this information probably would've been possible, but it was like pulling teeth, and often stressful too because you're usually only trying to figure out how to get it during an operational emergency.
 Here, we don't just make it _possible_ to find, we make it easy.

 ## 90s cool (#90s-cool)